 Read our case study about Developing a Self Sufficient Lean Capability at Sellafield.

 Some problems that Infrastructure Clients face can be complex.
 In these circumstances basic Lean techniques may not be powerful enough to tackle the problem.
 Our team includes Six Sigma experts (Master Black Belt level) who offer the type of support needed and provide specific technical support to resolve complex problems.
 We also help clients to build this capability for themselves by developing Six Sigma training programmes ranging from Yellow Belt to Master Black Belt, including Design for Six Sigma and Robust Design.

 Read our case study about how Six Sigma Speeds up the Rail Network at Network Rail.

 The biggest challenge to successful adoption of Lean is in the way that Leaders behave and operate.
 Poor Leadership (at all levels) is the biggest cause of Lean deployment failures.
 We know what Lean Leadership looks like and what critical success factors are needed to make it work.
 We have qualified and experienced coaches with extensive experience of working alongside leaders (at all levels) who ensure the right support is in place to maximise success.

 Lean Collaborative Planning

-The use of Lean in a Construction and Infrastructure environment is often focussed on the adoption of Lean Collaborative Planning in its various forms.
-This approach aims to adopt the principles of Lean in a scheme (or programme of schemes) environment, either in design phases or construction phases.
+The use of Lean in a Construction and Infrastructure environment is often focused around Lean Collaborative Planning.
+This aims to adopt Lean principles in a scheme (or programme of schemes) both in design and construction phases.